afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   http://localhost:3000/api/users/1/add/access
 ```

 Now our user with id 1 is an admin!
-Lastly lets add the Middleware to the route we created:
+Lastly let's add the Middleware to the route we created:

 ```javascript
 router.post('/api/users/:id/add/access', Middleware.hasAccess, (req, res, next) => {